StefanMunnes/SICSS_2023/sessions/day5-2_group_matching/Franziska.md

 ___
 ## Any additional notes?
 I have access to Facebook and somewhat Instagram...
+More familiar with Python than R though